A multi-language toolkit for the semi-automated checking of research outputs: THE SACRO TOOLKIT

-The R front-end is an example of cross-language support.
-It provides a set of wrapper functions that execute Python back-end checking via the reticulate\footnote{\url{https://github.com/rstudio/reticulate}} package, which provides automatic conversations for many types, e.g., R data frame to Pandas DataFrame.
+The R ACRO package~\cite{acro-cran} is an example of cross-language support and is available through CRAN\@.
+It provides a set of R wrapper functions that execute Python back-end checking within a virtual environment via the reticulate package~\cite{reticulate}, which provides automatic conversions for types such as the R \class{data.frame} to Pandas \class{DataFrame}.
+The code is available under MIT license at: \url{https://github.com/AI-SDC/ACRO-R}.